Battle of Yijiangshan Islands: Background

-Attack
+Battle

 The PLA landed on the Yijiangshans on 18 January 1955.
 PLA aircraft attacked ROC artillery and communication positions in the Yijiangshans and Dachens from 0800 to 1300 hours.
 The ground forces sailed in three columns and landed at 20 beaches from 1330 to 1500; gunboats gave close support while coastal artillery and aircraft suppressed ROC artillery.
 Two battalions from the 178th Infantry Regiment, with a third as follow-up landed on the north island, while one battalion from the 180th Infantry Regiment landed on the southern island.
 PLA aircraft forced back five ROC warships from the Dachens.
 The PLA quickly broke out of the beachheads and controlled the islands by 1750 on 19 January.

 Aftermath

 The PRC reported its own losses as 393 casualties, and the ROC's as 519 killed and 567 captured.
 The ROC reported that the entire garrison of 720 was killed, and that over 3000 PLA troops were killed; the 720 figure was symbolically fabricated to be ten times the number of identified revolutionaries killed during the Second Guangzhou Uprising.
 A captured ROC soldier visited Taiwan in 2011.

 The attack contributed to American support for the ROC.
 The US adopted the Formosa Resolution nine days after the PRC victory.

 The loss of the Yijiangshans compromised the ROC defense system for the Dachens.
 The ROC evacuated the Dachens in February 1955 under the cover of the United States Navy and Air Force in Operation King Kong.